locdaot/30days-of-ISTQBv4/Day-3-Fundamentals-Of-Testing-Testing-Principles.md

 - Requirement coverange of 100%

-Testers who don't know the testing principles set unattainable goals and realistic objects:
+**Testers who don't know the testing principles set unattainable goals and realistic objects:**
--
 - Prove that software is defect free
 - Test everything and find all defects in the system.

-SEVEN PRINCIPLES OF SOFTWARE TESTING
+# SEVEN PRINCIPLES OF SOFTWARE TESTING
--

 1. Testing Principles I - Testing shows the presence not the absence of defects (Kiểm thử chứng minh sự hiện diện của lỗi) -
 2. Testing Principles II - Exhaustive testing is impossible (Không thể kiểm thử toàn bộ)